 "Completions" are service plan closures where participants have successfully completed the mandatory components of the program.
 In order to close a service plan with a reason of "completion" the following service plan sub-goals must have an outcome of "attained" and a status of "completed":

-- Client Service Planning Coordination
+• Client Service Planning Coordination

-- Pre-Employment Services (minimum of 20 hours)

-- Job Placement
+- Pre-Employment Services (minimum of 60 hours) - Job Matching or Job Placement a.
+Effectiveness (55%)

-1. Effectiveness (55%)